 2" Compact LP Disc-Kleen Filter is the perfect solution when automation is desired because manual cleaning is frequent and too cumbersome.
-The built-in backflush controller, operated by pressure differential and/or time, operates on two 9 volt DC lithium batteries.
+The built-in backflush controller, operated by pressure differential and/or time, operates on (4) D batteries.
 Installation is easy with this pre-assembled compact unit.
 Two filter options for low and high flows - up to 80 GPM.

 Features & Benefits

 - Automatic self-cleaning filter for low volume capacity - 1 to 80 GPM.

 - Constructed of the highest quality UV protected reinforced polymer plastic to prevent corrosion.

 - Proven Disc-Kleen depth filter technology - filters through the entire ring depth and not just the surface.

 - Built-in backflush controller functions by pressure differential gauge and/or time.

 - No electricity required - backflush controller operates on (4) D batteries.

 - Easily accessible bypass screen filter ensures clean water for backflushing.

 - Compact pre-assembled unit for easy installation - fits in tight spaces.